sylvainhalle/beepbeep-3-site-source/content/guide/functions.md

 {@snipm Examples/src/functions/Interval.java}{SNIP}

 The function returns true if *x* is between *y* and *z*, and false otherwise.
+This function, too, can be called with `evaluate()`, although with three input values:

+{@snipm Examples/src/functions/Interval.java}{SNAP}

 ## <a name="class">Creating a new class</a>

-If you intend on using a `FunctionTree` in multiple queries, it may be desirable to encapsulate it within a class you can then instantiate.
+If you intend on using a `FunctionTree` in multiple queries, it may be desirable to encapsulate it within a class you can instantiate multiple times.
 To this end, you can create a new class that inherits from {@link jdc:ca.uqac.lif.cep.functions.PassthroughFunction PassthroughFunction}.
 This class requires you to implement a single method called {@link jdm:ca.uqac.lif.cep.functions.PassthroughFunction#getFunction() getFunction()}, which can return any object of type `Function` --including a `FunctionTree` that you instantiate programmatically:

 {@snipm Examples/src/functions/Polynomial.java}{SNIP}